machal/cssmine-content/content/css3-box-sizing.md

 Examples of Use
 ---------------

-### `* { box-sizing: border-box }`
+### Border Box Everywhere

-Some people may use the box-sizing property if using the W3C box model is too hard to tackle.
+`* { box-sizing: border-box }` Some people may use the box-sizing property if using the W3C box model is too hard to tackle.
 The W3C box model is also considered to be counter-intuitive by the vast majority of developers.
 Therefore they let browsers calculate all sizes using the border-box value.
 A similar approach can be found in modern front-end frameworks such as Bootstrap or Foundation.